milvus-io/milvus/docs/developer_guides/proxy-reduce.md

 ## K-Way Merge Algorithm

-Pseudocode of this algorithm is shown below:
+The pseudocode of this algorithm is shown below:

 ```golang
 n = 4